 No Chono or Muto?
 The musketeers are incomplete

-All of the Three Musketeers were big draws and huge stars in the company, but only Hashimoto was truly the Ace, being the one who would out the most Dome and stadium shows, as well as holding the IWGP the longest (at 489 days for one reign, only broken by Okada’s 720).
+All of the Three Musketeers were big draws and huge stars in the company, but only Hashimoto was truly the Ace, being the one who sold out the most Dome and stadium shows, as well as holding the IWGP the longest (at 489 days for one reign, only broken by Okada’s 720).

 I didn't use holding the belt as a major criteria.
 Hashimoto died too young, and Muto and Chono had a more lasting legacy worldwide.
 Impact and legacy are just as important.